rafaqz/DimensionalData.jl/docs/src/selectors.md

 indices with a `Vector{Int}`.

+# Lookups

-Selectors find indices in the `LookupArray`, for each dimension.
+Selectors find indices in the `LookupArray` of each dimension.
 LookupArrays wrap other `AbstractArray` (often `AbstractRange`) but add aditional traits to facilitate fast lookups or specifing point or interval behviour.
 These are usually detected automatically.